iandreafc/distinctiveness/docs/functions.md

 - **`G`** is a [Networkx](https://networkx.github.io) graph object.
 - **`normalize`** can be set to True, to obtain normalized scores for each metric.
-- **`alpha`** can have a value equal to 1 or bigger.
-Represents the value of the alpha parameter used in the generalized formulas of distinctiveness centrality.
+- **`alpha`** must be set greater or equal to 1.
+It represents the value of the alpha parameter used in the generalized formulas of distinctiveness centrality.